 Edwards once told Ditka that McMahon would take the Bears to the Super Bowl if they drafted him.
 McMahon did just that in 1985, but the rest of his career he was frequently sidelined by injuries.

 "If he had stayed healthy, he would have set a lot of NFL records," says Edwards.
-"Ditka told one time that Jim played in only about half their games from the time he won the Super Bowl until he was finished with the Bears."2 comments on this story
+"Ditka told one time that Jim played in only about half their games from the time he won the Super Bowl until he was finished with the Bears."